WebexCC-SA/LAB-1251/docs/lab07_CallingFeatures.md

 <td>Services-&gt; Calling-&gt; Features-&gt; Operating Mode</td>
 </tr>
 <tr>
-<td><p>Rebekah Barretta needs to route calls to voicemail for tde
+<td><p>Rebekah Barretta needs to route calls to voicemail for the
 Product Development department as needed.
-For example, if tde office closes unexpectedly or tdere is a company-wide meeting.</p>
+For example, if the office closes unexpectedly or there is a company-wide meeting.</p>
 <p>Create an operating mode</p>
 <ul>
 <li><p>Level: Organization</p></li>